rohan-v8rma/Java-Juggernaut/README.md

 - `ArrayIndexOutOfBoundsException`

 - `ClassNotFoundException` : Attempt to use a class that does not exist.
 This exception would occur, for example, if you tried to run a nonexistent class using the java command, or if your program were composed of, say, three class files, only two of which could be found.

 - `IOException` : Related to input/output operations, such as invalid input, reading past the end of a file, and opening a nonexistent file.
+Examples of subclasses of `IOException` are:
+  - `InterruptedIOException`
-Examples of subclasses of `IOException` are `InterruptedIOException`, `EOFException` (EOF is short for End of File), and `FileNotFoundException`.
+  - `EOFException` (EOF is short for End of File)
+  - `FileNotFoundException`

 - `Unchecked`

 ### Runtime Throwables